All Episodes

 If you can't run a monopoly bookie operation without losing money, you shouldn't be trusted to run anything.

-Off track betting ought to be one of the greatest income producers in the whole state.
+Off-track betting ought to be one of the greatest income producers in the whole state.

-Crying out loud, but bail out off-track betting.
+They're crying out loud, but bail out off-track betting.

-From state controlled associated press, a flurry of reports out today suggested that many Americans are feeling better about the economic rebound.
+A flurry of reports out today suggested that many Americans are feeling better about the economic rebound.

 Retail spending rose sharply.